 Olivia Park Elementary School

-- Olivia Park Elementary School's student population of 659 students has stayed relatively flat over five school years.
+Olivia Park Elementary School's student population of 596 students has declined by 17% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||37 teachers|

 |Students by Grade|

 Olivia Park Elementary School is ranked within the bottom 50% of all 2,039 schools in Washington (based off of combined math and reading proficiency testing data) for the 2017-18 school year.